 A vast majority of the job of a private detective is information gathering and fact-finding.
-This may be accomplished through computer searches, surveillance, conducting interviews and even going undercover.
+This may be accomplished through computer searches, surveillance, conducting interviews, and going undercover.

 Private detectives may conduct follow-up investigations of already closed criminal cases.
 They may also be called to look into instances of insurance and worker's compensation fraud.
-In these instances, they may spend a great deal of time surveilling suspects to catch them in the act or collect solid evidence that proves their guilt.
+In these instances, they may spend a great deal of time surveilling suspects to collect photographic or recorded evidence.

-The job of a private investigator often includes:
+The job of a private investigator often requires the following skills:

 - Assisting in locating missing persons

 Though they are not government agents, the information private investigators gather may be used later for criminal investigations.
 For this reason, it is important that, like police detectives, private investigators adhere to established rules of evidence.